tvcsantos/versu/README.md

     config-path: 'custom/path/to/verse.config.js'
 ```

+### Configuration Validation

+All configuration files are validated using [Zod](https://github.com/colinhacks/zod) schemas to ensure correctness and consistency.
+This provides:

+- **Type Safety**: Configuration values are validated against their expected types
+- **Clear Error Messages**: Invalid configurations produce detailed error messages
+- **Runtime Validation**: Catches configuration errors before execution
+- **Schema Enforcement**: Ensures only valid values are accepted

+If validation fails, VERSE will provide a detailed error message indicating which configuration fields are invalid, making it easy to identify and fix issues.

 ### Legacy Configuration

 If you specify a `config-path` in your GitHub Action, VERSE will try to load that specific file first.
 If not found, it will fall back to the automatic discovery described above.